jeftegoes/AwsOverview/Storage/Amazon S3.md

   - **S3 Console:** 1 min up to 720 mins (12 hours)
   - **AWS CLI:** configure expiration with --expires-in parameter in seconds (default 3600 secs, max.
 604800 secs ~ 168 hours).
 - Users given a pre-signed URL inherit the permissions of the user that generated the URL for GET / PUT.
-- Examples:
+- **Examples**
   - Allow only logged-in users to download a premium video from your S3 bucket.
   - Allow an ever-changing list of users to download files by generating URLs dynamically.
   - Allow temporarily a user to upload a file to a precise location in your S3 bucket.

+# 28. S3 Glacier Vault Lock

+- Adopt a WORM (Write Once Read Many) model.
+- Create a Vault Lock Policy.
+- Lock the policy for future edits (can no longer be changed or deleted).
+- Helpful for compliance and data retention.

+# 29. S3 Object Lock

+- Adopt a WORM (Write Once Read Many) model.
+- Block an object version deletion for a specified amount of time.
+- **Retention mode - Compliance**
+  - Object versions can't be overwritten or deleted by any user, including the root user.
+  - Objects retention modes can't be changed, and retention periods can't be shortened.
+- **Retention mode - Governance**
+  - Most users can't overwrite or delete an object version or alter its lock settings.
+  - Some users have special permissions to change the retention or delete the object.
+- **Retention Period:** protect the object for a fixed period, it can be extended.
+- **Legal Hold**
+  - Protect the object indefinitely, independent from retention period.
+  - Can be freely placed and removed using the s3:PutObjectLegalHold IAM permission.

-# 28. S3 - Access Points
+# 30. S3 - Access Points

-- Each Access Point gets its own DNS and policy to limit who can access it:
-  - A specific IAM user / group.
+- Access Points simplify security management for S3 Buckets.
-  - One policy per Access Point => **Easier to manage than complex bucket policies**.
+- **Each Access Point has**
+  - Its own DNS name (Internet Origin or VPC Origin).
+  - An access point policy (similar to bucket policy) - manage security at scale.

+## 30.1.
+Access Points - VPC Origin

+- We can define the access point to be accessible only from within the VPC.
+- You must create a VPC Endpoint to access the Access Point (Gateway or Interface Endpoint).
+- The VPC Endpoint Policy must allow access to the target bucket and Access Point.

-# 29. S3 Object Lambda
+# 31. S3 Object Lambda

 - Use AWS Lambda Functions to change the object before it is retrieved by the caller application.
 - Only one S3 bucket is needed, on top of which we create **S3 Access Point and S3 Object Lambda Access Points**.
-- **Use cases:**
+- **Use cases**
   - Redacting personally identifiable information for analytics or non- production environments.
   - Converting across data formats, such as converting XML to JSON.
   - Resizing and watermarking images on the fly using caller-specific details, such as the user who requested the object.

-# 30. S3 Object Lock

-- S3 Object Lock enables you to store objects using a "Write Once Read Many" (WORM) model.
-- S3 Object Lock can help prevent accidental or inappropriate deletion of data, it is not the right choice for the current scenario.

-# 31. Shared Responsibility Model for S3
+# 32. Shared Responsibility Model for S3

 - **Aws**
   - Infrastructure (global security, durability, availability, sustain concurrent loss of data in two facilities)